No-Cash-7970/txnDuck/docs/developers.md

 - `.env.local`: Local environment variables.
 Copy the `.env.local.example` file
    to create this file.
 It must **never** be committed to the project Git repository.
-- `.env.local.example`: An example of an `.env.local` file.
+- `.env.local.example`: An example of a `.env.local` file.
 Does not affect the environment.
 - `.env.production`: Production environment variables.
 Part of the [Next.js project structure](https://nextjs.org/docs/getting-started/project-structure)